yashsrivastavv/yashsrivastavv/README.md

 ### Hi there 👋
-My name is Yash and I'm a computer science student from India.
+My name is Yash and I'm a Computer Science and Artificial Intelligence student from India.
 Here's some info about me!

 ⚡Work Experience: <br>
 - Animation Intern at ConnectEd [Remote.
 Winter 2021]
 - Video Editor Intern at EkPrayaas NGO [Remote.
 Summer 2021]

 🔭 Current Project:
+- BlockScan
 - CCTNS in GD and FIR (Python/Dask + NLTK)

 🌱 Interests:
+- Blockchain
 - Machine Learning

 💬 Reach me by email or LinkedIn: iyashsrivastav@gmail.com | https://www.linkedin.com/in/yash-srivastava-/